Does password complexity matter?

 Phishing

 The last big problem in the password family is phishing.
 This is when an attacker tries to trick you into providing your password via a fake site, email, social media, or any other channel.
 Having a password that would take an attacker nineteen quintillion years to crack won’t help if you give it away.
-Luckily you have ways to protect yourself here.
-First, prudence.
+Luckily, you have ways to protect yourself here.
+First, prudence, obviously.
 But it’s easier said than done, as attackers are getting better at tricking people.
 The second is to enable multi-factor authentication (MFA).
 This will make it more difficult for attackers, but not completely.
-For this, you need to use phishing-resistant MFA 2, the most practical (and free) being passkeys.
+For this, you need to use phishing-resistant MFA, the most practical (and free) being passkeys.

 Recommendations